somonesummers/demoMITgcm/README.txt

 	Then installing these packages via command line:

-conda install anaconda::python conda-forge::matplotlib conda-forge::gfortran conda-forge::imagemagick conda-forge::gsw conda-forge::cmocean conda-forge::scipy conda-forge::openmpi conda install conda-forge::netcdf4
+conda install anaconda::python conda-forge::matplotlib conda-forge::gfortran conda-forge::imagemagick conda-forge::gsw conda-forge::cmocean conda-forge::scipy conda-forge::netcdf4

 	again you may have to reply 'y' to continue